serejaris/llm-voice-2-text-lib-local/README.md

 This repository contains an offline-first, browser-based application developed with [Next.js](https://github.com/vercel/next.js/) that allows users to locally transcribe audio recordings (successfully tested for audio lengths up to 20 minutes) into accurate, plain-text transcripts.

+**NEW: Video Processing** - Now supports uploading video files!
+The application automatically extracts audio from videos and processes them for transcription.

 These transcripts can then be processed by a locally hosted [Large Language Model](https://ollama.com/library/gemma3) (LLM), entirely offline without compromising data privacy.

 While the initial setup for this repository may pose challenges for people without technical expertise, only two straightforward commands via a [CLI](https://ghostty.org/) are required once the environment is properly configured.
 This repository serves as an open source reference for securely handling sensitive data, ensuring it remains local and never transits external networks.